-Note that a pumphistory-zoned.json report is required, which can be generated from pumphistory.json using tz, following the approach described above for clock-zoned.json.
+Note that a pumphistory-zoned.json report is required, which can be generated from pumphistory.json using tz, following the approach described above for clock-zoned.json, including making sure to add it to your monitor-pump alias.
+In addition, if you haven't already created a settings/model.json report, you should create that report and invoke it since it is required for format-latest-nightscout-treatments.

 After running your loop from command line, you may try executing openaps upload-recent-treatments manually from command line.
 Upon successful upload, the recent treatments will show up automatically on the Nightscount page.